-We validated our DefSLAM algorithm in exploratory trajectories in rigid and deforming scenes.
-We compared our results with the state-of-the-art rigid SLAM algorithm ORB-SLAM\,\cite{mur2015orb}.
-These experiments validate the ability of DefSLAM to accurately code the deforming nature of the scene in rigid, deformable and medical scenarios.
+We validated our \mbox{DefSLAM} algorithm in monocular sequences that include exploratory trajectories observing deforming scenes.
+We evaluate DefSLAM on new waving mandala kerchief dataset which we created and an in-vivo medical endoscopy Hamlyn dataset \cite{mountney2010three}.
+To make some comparison we have resorted to systems with a different configuration than ours.
+We compare our results with the state-of-the-art rigid monocular \mbox{ORBSLAM}\,\cite{mur2015orb} to display the DefSLAM unique capability to SLAM deforming scenes.
+We also compared with \mbox{MISSLAM}\,\cite{song2018mis}, the closest in the literature offering SLAM accuracy results in medical deformable scenes, despite it is stereo in contrast to our monocular system.
+These experiments validate the unprecedented ability of \mbox{DefSLAM} to accurately code the structure of the scene in rigid and deformable scenarios, including medical cases.

-\textbf{Notation} We use calligraphic letters for sets of geometrical entities in the deforming scene, \textit{e.g.} $\mathcal{X}$ for the set of all map points.
-Bold letters represent matrices and vectors.
-Scalars are represented in italics.
-The indexes $t$, $k$ represent the frames and the keyframes respectively.
-Super indexes represent the temporal instant of the estimation.
-The index $j$ represents the map points, $n$ the nodes and $e$ the edges of the mesh describing the template surface.